 The first three reserves:

-There will be a prize pool of 9.000 € to each of the two genders to compete for in Tilburg.
+There will be a prize pool of 9.000 € to each of the two genders to compete for in Madrid.

-We are congratulating the two tour winners, who each will be awarded 1.000 € for their high performances in the European Bowling Tour 2017.
+We are congratulating the two tour winners, who each will be awarded 1.000 € for their victories of their division in the European Bowling Tour 2018.

-In the second last step of the final in Oslo, 16 athletes were playing 3 games, starting from scratch, from where 8 athletes continued to the final step, playing another 3 games with the pin fall from the previous step carried forward.
+In the second last step of the final in Oslo, 16 athletes were playing 3 games, starting from scratch.
+8 athletes continued to the final step, playing another 3 games with the pin fall from the previous step carried forward.

 The scores of the 8 finalists became as follows: